superfly/docs/getting-started/working-with-fly-apps.html.md

   v6     2a09:8280:1:27a2:d07e:157d:dd9e:87d2   2020-01-17T16:51:24Z
 ```

-The IP Address information is also available with the `flyctl ips list` command.
+The IP Address information is also available with the `fly ips list` command.

 ### Deployment Status